Kidney and Pancreas Transplant Research Program

 Researchers in the Kidney and Pancreas Transplant Research Program are studying ways to identify treatments that reduce the risk of recurrent disease after a kidney transplant.

 Several of the diseases that can cause kidney failure can come back and attack a newly transplanted kidney.
-In fact, approximately 20 to 25 percent of kidney transplants are lost because of disease recurrence.
+In fact, approximately 20% to 25% of kidney transplants are lost because of disease recurrence.

 To address this problem, Mayo Clinic researchers have taken several steps.